ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

        Type int is not compatible with type int -> int
 ```

 In mathematical language, it is said the type arrow operator _associates to the right_.
-Function types without parenthesis should be thought to have parenthesis put to the right like the type of `f` was declared.
+Function types without parentheses should be thought to have parentheses put to the right, like the type of `f` was declared.
 These types are the same:
 - `int -> int -> int`
 - `int -> (int -> int)`

-But only the first is displayed.
-And it is not the same as `(int -> int) -> int`.
+But only the first is displayed, so it is not the same as `(int -> int) -> int`.

-Most importantly, this means a “binary” function isn't really a function which takes two parameters.
-In the case of addition, it is a function which takes an integer and returns a function of type `int -> int`.
-And it is indeed.
+Most importantly, this means a “binary” function isn't really a function that takes two parameters.
+In the case of addition, it is a function that takes an integer and returns a function of type `int -> int`.
+And it is indeed!
 ```ocaml
 # ( + ) 2;;
 - : int -> int = <fun>